Rosalind Franklin was a woman who stayed in the shadows because of sexism and bias in science.

 Rosalind Franklin

 In the case of Franklin, she lost credit.
-So she never got the recognition she well deserved because she was the first to see how DNA looks like.
+So she never got the recognition she deserved because she was the first to see how DNA looks like.

 If ever there was a woman who was mistreated, it was Rosalind Franklin, and she didn't get the notice that she should have gotten for her work on DNA.